Scope of this Privacy Notice

 In Australia, DHL complies with the Australian Privacy Principles and the other requirements of the Privacy Act 1988 (Cth).
 In New Zealand, DHL complies with the Information Privacy Principles as defined in the Privacy Act 1993 (New Zealand) and the other requirements of that Act.

-This Policy sets out the basis of how and when we collect your personal (and, where applicable, non-personal) information, what that information is used for, who uses it, when it may be disclosed to other parties and to whom we may disclose it.
-This Policy also explains how we collect credit-related information, what we use this information for and to whom we may disclose it.
-This Policy includes details on how you can access the personal and credit-related information that DHL holds about you and how to correct your own personal and credit-related information.
+This Privacy and Credit Reporting Policy sets out the basis of how and when we collect your personal (and, where applicable, non-personal) information, what that information is used for, who uses it, when it may be disclosed to other parties and to whom we may disclose it.
+This policy also explains how we collect credit-related information, what we use this information for and to whom we may disclose it.
+This policy includes details on how you can access the personal and credit-related information that DHL holds about you and how to correct your own personal and credit-related information.

-By contacting DHL in order to make an enquiry or to place an order for a service or accessing the DHL websites at www.logistics.dhl, www.dhl.com.au and www.dhl.co.nz (collectively the “Websites”), you are deemed to have read and agree to be bound by this Policy.
+By contacting DHL in order to make an enquiry or to place an order for a service or accessing the DHL websites at , www.dhl.com.au and www.dhl.co.nz (collectively the “Websites”), you are deemed to have read and agree to be bound by this Privacy and Credit Reporting Policy.

 Personal information is any information that can be used to identify you.
 This may include your name, address, telephone number, email address and profession or occupation.
-In New Zealand, this also includes information relating to a death that is maintained by the Registrar- General pursuant to the Births, Deaths, Marriages, and Relationships Registration Act 1995 (or any former legislation as defined by that Act).
 If the information we collect personally identifies you, or you are reasonably identifiable from it, the information will be considered personal information.

-Examples of personal information which we may collect from you include, but are not limited to, your name, postal address, delivery and collection addresses, fax, phone number, ABN, IRD number and e-mail address.
-This personal information may also include details of the services which you have purchased from DHL, including the date that you purchased the service and the nature of any goods to be delivered.
+Examples of personal information which we may collect from you include, but are not limited to, your name, postal address, delivery and collection addresses, fax, phone number, ABN and e-mail address.
+This personal information may also include details of the services which you have purchased from DHL, such as the date that you purchased the service and the nature of the goods to be delivered.
 If you provide financial information to us, or establish a credit account with us to pay the fees we charge, we collect some additional necessary information, such as a billing address, a credit card number and credit card expiration date, financial institution account details and tracking information from cheques or money orders.

 DHL will endeavour to collect information directly from you whenever possible.
 DHL collects personal information about individuals in a number of ways, including:

-- directly from you when you make a telephone enquiry or place an order for a service over the phone (including our call centres), and during any outbound calls made by or on behalf of DHL to you;
+- directly from you when you make a telephone enquiry or place an order for a service over the phone (including our call centres);

 - directly from you if you send us personal correspondence, such as emails or letters;